rsnk96/fast-cv/PITCHME.md

 @ul
 * FFmpeg - latest codecs, best compression methods with the best quality
 * Multiprocessing the `ndarray`s - lets us do it really fast
-  * How do you avoid having to write to your hard disk at all
+  * How to avoid having to write to hard disk?
 * Figuring out how to get the best of both worlds --> Try it out yourselves!
-You can check your results [here](https://gitlab.com/rsnk96/fast-cv)
+You can check your results [here](https://github.com/rsnk96/fast-cv)
 @ulend